 - Feeling more at ease and in control of the direction your life is headed

 I know it can be so hard to simplify things as a busy wife and mother.
 But it is imperative to your health and well being!
 Think about what you are teaching your children if you are always running around with too much on your plate.
 They will follow your lead!
 There are many ways that a streamlined life can have a positive impact on your overall well-being and help you feel more empowered when it comes to your future and achieving your dreams.
-Here are my top productivity habits to streamline your life and help you get on the path to feeling empowered!
+Here are my top productivity habits for stay at home moms to streamline your life and help you get on the path to feeling empowered!

 SIMPLIFY YOUR POSSESSIONS